carolinaborim/documentation/source/includes/telemetry_api/_trackingData.md

 payload you can enrich it by using the `include` field.
 In the example, the `trackingPoint` is being added to the response.

-### Getting associated CAN variables
+### Getting associated CAN variables or tracking points

-In case you need to add other CAN variables than the ones available by default, you can enrich the trackingData payload by adding a `links.canVariable` field.
+In case you need to add other CAN variables than the ones available by default, you can enrich the `trackingData` payload by adding a `/trackingData/search?links.canVariable={CAN VARIABLE NAME}` field.
 In the example below, the `ENGINE_HOURS` is being added to the response.

+You can also include the `trackingPoint` associated to this `trackingData` by adding a `/trackingData/search?include=trackingPoint` field.
+In the previous example, the `trackingPoint` is being added to the response.

 ### Aggregating information

 In case you want to group information by properties, you can create and use aggregations.
+You can only aggregate information based on the `includes` you did or on the information available on `trackingData` payload.
 To create a new aggregation, you need to add a field `aggregations` and in this case, it is up to you to provide an aggregation name, as its value.
 In our  exemple, the created aggregation name is `equipmentAgg`.
 The result of this aggregation is going to be